Interference In The Election – But Not By Russia

 We have seen this piece of the election strategy come to fruition in the campaign.
 The Huffington Post reported on March 15 that all three major networks chose to air Trump’s empty podium rather than a speech being given by Bernie Sanders to a packed audience – a double win for Hillary.
 On that same day, they also reported that Donald Trump received almost $2 billion in free media – an amount which blew away the media coverage of his primary opponents.
 Allegedly, Russia has provided the smoking gun of this Clintonian interference in the election.

-It makes sense that the Clinton campaign would know that Ted Cruz was in the race, as he already announced, and that Ben Carson would be in the race, as he was close to announcing and The Political Insider had mistakenly claimed he announced back on November 6, 2014, and that Donald Trump might be running, as the New York Post covered in May 2015 that he had announced an exploratory committee on March 18 of that year but doubted, even then, that he would actually run.
-But the Clintons may have had more reason to believe that Trump would run in the election than the general public, because, according to the Washington Post, Bill Clinton and Donald Trump had discussed his potential bid by phone in Late May and it is conceivable they may have had such discussions well before then.
+It makes sense that the Clinton campaign would know that Ted Cruz was in the race, as he already announced, and that Ben Carson would be in the race, as he was close to announcing and The Political Insider had mistakenly claimed he announced back on November 6, 2014, and that Donald Trump might be running, as the New York Post covered in May, 2015, that he had announced an exploratory committee on March 18 of that year but doubted, even then, that he would actually run.
+But the Clintons may have had more reason to believe that Trump would run in the election than the general public, because, according to the Washington Post, Bill Clinton and Donald Trump had discussed his potential bid by phone in late May and it is conceivable they may have had such discussions well before then.

-Among the Wikileaks trove was an November 20 e-mail by Clinton campaign strategist Luke Albee in which he suggested picking a fight with Trump in order to “cement his front runner status.”
-Indeed, she did pick that fight, on the very topic that dominated that e-mail, Muslim registration, a key issue in the election, when her campaign published a piece just two weeks later entitled “No, Donald Trump.
+Among the WikiLeaks trove was an November 20 email by Clinton campaign strategist Luke Albee, in which he suggested picking a fight with Trump in order to “cement his front runner status.”
+Indeed, she did pick that fight, on the very topic that dominated that email, Muslim registration, a key issue in the election, when her campaign published a piece just two weeks later entitled “No, Donald Trump.
 We’re not barring Muslims from entering the country.”
 Once again, we see the Clinton campaign interference in the Republican primary.

 The Failed Fall of Trump

 Likely, Trump’s success was supposed to end there – as far as either he or Hillary were concerned.
-Watching the first Presidential debate in the general election, I couldn’t help but read in to the opening greetings between the two.
+Watching the first presidential debate in the general election, I couldn’t help but read in to the opening greetings between the two.
 The way they said they were happy to see one another seemed to be just another step in a conspiracy to coronate Hillary.

 Trump seemed perfect to elect Hillary – he could keep the Republican ticket to the far right while Clinton could be happy to play her neoliberal, neoconservative self and he was scary enough to keep serious third party challenges from the left at bay.
 The election of Hillary Clinton seemed inevitable.

-Clearly, based on the leaked e-mails, the intention did not seem to be to get Trump that far – I suspect the original plan would have been to get Trump to run as an independent in the general election and split the GOP vote.
+Clearly, based on the leaked emails, the intention did not seem to be to get Trump that far – I suspect the original plan would have been to get Trump to run as an independent in the general election and split the GOP vote.
 However, I was left a bit surprised when there wasn’t a mass of faithless electors switching from Trump to Hillary as a failsafe measure.
 Trump did not run his general campaign at all like someone who was trying to win the election.

 His debate performances weren’t very well done, he was brutally beaten in fundraising, and how he spent what he did raise.
 A large portion of it was spent in Trump businesses, and he overpaid through the roof for this.
-According to Fortune, the rent he charged his campaign headquarters at the Trump Tower skyrocketed to 500% the previous rent once he started fundraising.
+According to Fortune, the rent he charged his campaign headquarters at the Trump Tower skyrocketed to 500 percent the previous rent once he started fundraising.
 His travel budget was much higher than other major party candidates have spent throughout an election and of course it’s through his airline.
 According to CNBC, he spent over $12 million total at his own companies throughout the election with $3 million of it in the final push, when he should have been trying to spend his money however it will gain him victory in the election.
 By the end of the election, according to Bloomberg, he spent less than half what Mitt Romney had spent in 2012 and an even greater margin of difference with Clinton.
-No, he didn’t back and forth from Russia.
-He even said he would merely ‘consider’ taking office if he won.
+No, he didn’t fly back and forth from Russia.
+He even said he would merely “consider” taking office if he won.

 These are not the actions of a man trying to win an election – these are the actions of a man trying to make a quick buck by embezzling from his own campaign.